AgoraIO/Advanced-Video/Video-Call-with-Chat/OpenDuo-Web/README.md

 NOTE: Deploy this project on the server and view the page using http/https.
 Do not double click the corresponding file to view the page.

-## About SignalingToken
+## About rtm token

-When you login the signaling server, you can use SignalingToken provided by the server for authentication purposes.
-SignalingToken is not used by default.
-To use SignalingToken, rewrite the following login function in rtmClient.js.
+When you login the rtm server, you can use rtm token provided by the server for authentication purposes. rtm token is not used by default.
+To use rtm token, rewrite the following login function in rtmClient.js.
 ```javascript
   //...
   let rtmClient = this.rtm.login(localAccount, token);